hackoregon/cropcompass-vagrant/README.md

 When the scripts finish, the Crop Compass Django app will be running.
 Browse to `localhost:8000` to test it.

-To stop the server, type `vagrant halt` on the host.
+To check whether the server is running, type `vagrant global-status` on the host.
+To stop the server, type `vagrant halt`.
 To start it again type `vagrant reload`.

 ## Troubleshooting
 1. `vagrant ssh`.
 This will log you into the box as "vagrant".